 Regional Cooperation Required

 Water supply is an issue that must be addressed regionally and cooperatively for two important reasons: First, because communities are interconnected by our common dependence on this vital resource , and second, because the solutions for additional supply are limited and expensive and it makes more sense to cooperate than to compete for the same resource.
-It will require regional buy-in to deliver a mutually beneficial long term pay off.
-Tri-State Water members include cities, counties, water districts, private water companies, businesses and interested individuals from across our geographic footprint.
+It will require regional buy-in to deliver an additional mutually beneficial long term water source.
+Tri-State Water members include cities, counties, and water providers (both public and private).

 Planning Today for Tomorrow’s Success

 The need for additional water supply in the future is an issue that must be addressed now.
-It takes 20-25 years to implement a new water source and waiting until it is needed is not an option.
+It takes 20-25 years to implement a new water source so waiting until it is needed is not an option.
 There will be many regulatory, financial, political, and engineering steps and tasks required.
 Benjamin Franklin said “We know the worth of water when the well runs dry.”
 Tri States is taking a proactive forward-looking approach in establishing the “worth of water”—before “the well runs dry”.
 Water has been readily available and reliable and we want it to remain that way.
-But we must start now.
+But we must start now to get the job done in time to meet projected future water demands.

 Water is Life

 Adequate water supply is essential to life and the economic health and development of our communities.
-To fulfill our mission, Tri-State Water has investigated potential sources of additional water supply to meet the needs of our member communities, and is taking action to fulfill the requirements for development of those supplies.
+To fulfill our mission, Tri-State Water has investigated regional demands, potential sources of additional water supply, potential transmission lines and costs, and much more in order to meet the needs of our member communities.